laravel-notification-channels/apn/README.md

 ### VoIP push notifications

 Sending VoIP push notifications is very similar.
-You just need to use the `ApnVoipChannel` channel with `ApnVoipMessage` (which has the same API has a regular `ApnMessage`).
+You just need to use the `ApnVoipChannel` channel with `ApnVoipMessage` (which has the same API as a regular `ApnMessage`).

 ```php
 use NotificationChannels\Apn\ApnVoipChannel;